 The Area Agency on Aging Survey was first noticed and printed in the 50 Plus News Magazine, available in both online and printed formats.
 50 Plus News has a distribution of 40,000 in Milwaukee County.
 5500 printed copies of the survey, along with pre-paid envelopes were mailed to a randomly selected selection of Aging Division participants.
-Another 2200 copies including Spanish and Hmong language versions, were hand distributed to senior residential complexes, meal sites, and other outreach venues.
-Finally, the survey was posted on the Division on Aging's webpage along with an online response form and posted on the Division's Facebook page.
+Another 2200 copies were hand distributed to senior residential complexes, meal sites, and other outreach venues.
+Finally, the survey was posted on the Division on Aging's webpage along with an online response form and posted on the Division's FaceBook page.